Main Line Kitchen Design compares the cabinet storage space difference between framed and frameless cabinets.

 This means that the hinges and drawer tracks are all attached to plywood or particle board sides on a frameless cabinet.
 While on a framed cabinet, hardware is attached to a solid wood front.
 However, it also means that all roll outs and drawers, must pass through the reduced size opening in the front of a framed cabinet.

-What’s the difference in storage space between these two construction methods in a typical kitchen?
+What’s the difference in storage space between framed vs frameless construction methods in a typical kitchen?

 First, the inside of both boxes is essentially the same dimensions.
 The width of the inside of a cabinet is identical in both framed and frameless examples.
 While the frame does take up a tiny bit of cabinet depth space, it is far less than 1% of the total cabinet space.
 It is only in the drawers and the roll outs that space is reduced significantly.
 This is because the moving parts needing to pass through a smaller cabinet front opening.